Electric blanket

 Heat Experience

 Don’t underestimate the suppleness of the filling and the ticking, either.
-Filling and ticking that fall smoothly around your body provide a better fit and connection with your duvet.
+A filling and ticking that fall smoothly around your body provide a better fit and connection with your duvet.
 A stiffer variety allows more air to circulate and leak heat, so to speak.
 That can really make a heat class difference sometimes!

 Ventilation